Katie Steffes, MS, NBCT

 Goal 1: Identity

 Everyone has many identities, whether they admit it, are confused by it, or deny it.
 Identities are personal and social.
 Personal identity is often thought of as self-competence, self-confidence, or self-concept.
-Social identity refers to how society defines people by which they live.
+Social identity refers to how society defines people based on the social groups they are a part of.
 Some example categories of social identity include culture, economic class, family structure, gender, language, race, religion, sexual orientation, and more.
 “Every social identity has societal policies, stereotypes, and attitudes connected with it” (Derman-Sparks et al., 2020).
 These identities cross over into different parts of our lives.
 This overlap of identities is called intersectionality.
 This is important to remember because the overlapping identities can also have overlapping privileges or disadvantages.
-For example, a boy who is African American, poor, and doesn’t speak English will have many disadvantages because of implicit and explicit bias and prejudice.
+For example, a boy who is African American, poor, and doesn’t speak English may have disadvantages because of bias and prejudice.
 The way early childhood educators interact with children and families can build identities up or can break them down.
-If educators can nourish and support these growing identities, the outcome will be children growing up with a feeling of belonging.
+If educators can nourish and support these growing identities, the outcome is more likely to be children growing up with a feeling of belonging.

 Activity

-Complete the Social Identity Wheel and reflect on the questions in the middle of the activity.
+Complete the Social Identity Wheel PDF, developed by the University of Michigan, and reflect on the questions in the middle of the activity.

 Goal 2: Diversity

-Diversity is all around.
-This goal empowers early childhood educators to promote interactions with others from diverse backgrounds with empathy and respect.
-Children must learn prosocial ways to compare and contrast humans to be comfortable with diversity.
-Children are observers, and they often ask questions and respond with blunt comments.
+Diversity is an embedded element of society.
+This anti-bias goal empowers early childhood educators to promote interactions with others from diverse backgrounds with empathy and respect.
+Children must learn positive and respectful ways to compare and contrast human differences in order to be comfortable with diversity.
+Children are observers, and they often ask unfiltered questions and respond with blunt comments.
 Early childhood educators must present diversity as a strength, worthy of conversation and explanation.
-Addressing and encouraging children to speak, question, and learn about others builds empathy in themselves.
+Addressing and encouraging children to speak, question, and learn about others builds empathy in themselves and others.
 Talking about differences does not cause prejudice.
 “Prejudice is learned from prejudice, not from learning about human differences” (Derman-Sparks et al., 2020, p.
 24).
 This goal also addresses the similarities between humans as well.
 By appreciating both difference and similarity, children learn that all humans, no matter their differences, have commonalities and how we treat each other matters.

 Goal 3: Justice